Last updated on 9 October 2025

 All vaccination records for NAIS should be promptly notified (i.e. within 72 hours of vaccination) to the national systems i.e., NIR or National Electronic Health Records (NEHR).

-NAIS Vaccinations
+NAIS vaccinations

 Details on the GP Annual Service Fee can be found in the Healthier SG Enrolment Programme Agreement.